Skip to main content

 This compiles the model, runs it several times, and prints the benchmark results.
 (Again, it might take a few minutes to compile the model before benchmarking it.)

-The results are a bit long, so this is just part of what you should see (results vary based on hardware):
+The output is rather long, so this is just part of what you should see (your results will differ based on hardware):

 ================================================